Living with Hepatitis

 - Eat plenty of vegetables, legumes (beans) and fruits

-- Eat plenty of cereals (including breads, rice, pasta and noodles)
+- Eat plenty of cereals (including bread, rice, pasta and noodles)

 - Include lean meat, fish, poultry and/or vegetarian alternatives